bcdev/jpy/doc/reference.rst

 Java API
 ********

-jpy's Java API has been generated from Java source code using the javadoc tool.
-It can be found `here <../java-api/index.html>`_.
+jpy's Java API documentation has been generated from Java source code using the javadoc tool.
+It can be found `here <_static/java-apidocs/index.html>`_.